-Although no-one convicted under the law has been executed, more than 30 accused have been killed by lynch mobs.'Over our dead bodies'
+Although no-one convicted under the law has been executed, more than 30 accused have been killed by lynch mobs.

 The Pope has led international calls to show mercy on Ms Bibi, who denies insulting the Prophet Muhammad during an argument with other farmhands in a Punjab province village in June 2009.

 Friday's strike saw businesses shuttered and transport workers walking out in towns and cities across the country.